0800 389 0143

-We have gathered together some of the most commonly asked questions we are asked by people like you who are thinking about becoming foster carers.
-The answers to these questions are listed below.
+We have gathered together some of the most commonly asked questions from people like you who are thinking about becoming foster carers.

-If you have any other questions you’d like to ask us which aren’t answered here then please call us on 0800 389 0143 or email email@example.com and we’ll come back to you quickly.
+If you have any other questions that we haven't answered here, then please call us on 0800 389 0143 or email email@example.com and we’ll come back to you as soon as we can.

 No!
 Age really is just a number when it comes to fostering.
 We are looking for people who have life experiences they can bring to fostering so, as long as you have the energy and desire to keep up with the young people in your care, age is not a barrier.

 Yes you can.
 In fact some young people will be matched with you and your family because you have pets.
 Animals, especially cats and dogs, can act as a great ice breaker especially on that first day when you and the young person are feeling nervous about them being in your home for the first time.